kendyalpha/ASV/README.md

 ### Code for ASV (Version 0.1)

 We are developing the autonomous surface vehicle, including the environmental perception, behavioral planning, motion planning, path following, feedback control, etc.
+ASV will be a high performance, flexible architecture which accelerates the development, testing, and deployment of Autonomous Surface Vessels.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.